diagrams/diagrams-doc/doc/quickstart.rst

 trails; see the `tutorial on trails and paths`__ for a more detailed account.
 Trails and paths can be explicitly manipulated and computed with, and used, for example, to describe and position other diagrams.
-In this case, we can use the `decorateTrail` function to place nodes at the vertices of the trail produced by `regPoly`:
+In this case, we can use the `trailVertices`, and `atPoints` functions to place nodes at the vertices of the trail produced by `regPoly`:

 .. class:: dia-lhs